jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

 (6) In subsection (1), serious hardship has the meaning given in section 42(4).

 ### 44 Commissioner to refund excess payments
-The Commissioner must refund any amount paid by an aided person to the Commissioner that is— (a) more than the aided person is or was required to pay; or (b) more than the cost of services.
+(1) The Commissioner must refund any amount paid by an aided person to the Commissioner that is— (a) more than the aided person is or was required to pay; or (b) more than the cost of services.
+(2) In assessing the cost of services for the purposes of subsection (1)(b), any interest paid under section 40 must be disregarded.

 ### Subpart 5 — Award of costs in civil proceedings